Ida S. Scudder: Christian Medical College, Vellore

-Ida opened the Mary Taber Schell Hospital in 1902.
-Realizing that it would be impractical to go on alone in her fight to bring better healthcare to South India's women, she decided to open a medical school for girls only.
-Her decision was viewed skeptically by some and it was told that Ida would have consider herself lucky even if she got at least three women applicants.
-On the contrary, Ida got 151 applications the first year (1918) and had to turn many away subsequently.
-At first, the Reformed Church in America was the main backer of the Vellore school, but after Dr. Scudder agreed to make it coeducational, it eventually gained the support of 40 missions.
+Scudder opened the Mary Taber Schell Hospital in 1902.
+She decided to open a girls-only medical school and received 151 applications the first year (1918) and had to turn many away subsequently.

-In 1928, ground was broken for the "Hillsite" medical school campus on 200 acres (0.8 km²) at Bagayam, Vellore.
+In 1928, ground was broken for the "Hillsite" medical school campus on 200 acres (0.8 km2) at Bagayam, Vellore.
 In 1928, Mahatma Gandhi visited the medical school.
-She traveled a number of times to the United States to raise funds for the college and hospital, raising a total in the millions.
+Scudder traveled a number of times to the United States to raise funds for the college and hospital.
 In 1945, the college was opened to men as well as women.
 In 2003 the Vellore Christian Medical Center was the largest Christian hospital in the world, with 2000 beds, and its medical school is now one of the premier medical colleges in India.
+In 2023, the center was ranked the number three college by the National Institute Ranking Framework (NIRF).

+The Center was later headed by Scudder's niece, Ida Belle Scudder, and fellow medical missionary Paul Brand worked there for a time.

 Last years

-One day in 1953, aged 82, she was at "Hilltop", her bungalow at Kodaikanal, and opened a stack of letters and telegrams.
-Her name is a famous one in India.
-A letter once reached her addressed simply, "Dr. Ida, India."
-But the mail was heavier than usual because friends around the world were congratulating her on winning the Elizabeth Blackwell Citation from the New York Eye and Ear Infirmary, as one of 1952's five outstanding women doctors.
+In 1952, Scudder received the Elizabeth Blackwell Citation from the New York Eye and Ear Infirmary, as one of 1952's five outstanding women doctors.

-She died on May 23, 1960, aged 89, at her bungalow.
+She died on May 24, 1960, at her bungalow.

-In 1960, Rajendra Prasad, then the President of India, while inaugurating the jubilee celebrations of the Christian Medical College, paid rich tributes to the late Dr. Ida Scudder and hailed her as a “great lady, whose dedication and planned working are exemplary”.
+In 1960, Rajendra Prasad, then President of India, hailed Scudder as a “great lady, whose dedication and planned working are exemplary”.